How Much Does it Cost to Repair an Awning?

 Lead Rail | $300 - $700 |

 Repairs of individual parts can also compromise the integrity of the structure.
-Minor repairs are not a problem.
-But when you have to repeatedly take on major projects, the price tends to multiply.
+Minor repairs are not a problem, but when you have to take on major projects repeatedly, the price tends to multiply.
 Three major repairs in five years cost more than a single replacement.
+If a patio awning is at the end of its life and you want to upgrade your outdoor living space’s look, you may want to budget for a covered patio instead of a standard patio awning.

-Lack of expertise can result in damaged awning or danger for those underneath it.
+Lack of expertise can result in a damaged awning or danger for those underneath it.

 Improper repair can lead to leaks and breaks in the canopy.